-End nodes include PCs outfitted with a 10, 100 or 1000 Mbps RJ-45 Ethernet Network Interface Card (NIC) and routers.

-An end node connects to the Switch via a twisted-pair UTP/STP cable.
-Connect the end node to any of the 1000BASE-T ports of the Switch.
+End nodes include PCs outfitted with a 10, 100 or 1000 Mbps RJ 45 Ethernet/Fast Ethernet Network Interface Card (NIC) and most routers.
+An end node can be connected to the Switch via a twisted-pair Category 3, 4, or 5 UTP/STP cable.
+The end node should be connected to any of the ports of the Switch.